-M. C. Gale, writes: There is a general awakening up in the minds in our vicinity, which we hope will not be quieted again.
-The opposition has been great, but there have been a few who banded themselves together to see if there was any way by which they could get in rapport with the angel world, and thereby bring some-thing to bear against the superstitions and ignorance of our little priest-ridden community.
-Angels have smiled on our feeble efforts, and to-day we have a little leaven, with which we hope in time to be able through the strength given us by the angel world, to do something in the vineyard of progress here.
-There have been several medi-ums developed here, who in due time will come forth to obey the call from the Spirit-world to do a work that will never be forgotten.
-We shall have more to write at some future time, which we hope will encourage others to persevere and unfold their spiritual gifts, which we feel there is much need of at this time.
+.M.
+C. Gale, writes: There is a general awakening up in the minds in our vicinity, which we hope will not be quieted again.
+The opposi-tion has been great, but there have been a few who banded themselves together to see if there any way by which they could get in rapport with the angel world, and thereby bring some-thing to bear against the superstitions and igno-rance of our little priest-ridden community.
+Angels have smiled on our feeble efforts, and to-day gels have smiled on our feeble chorts, and to day we have a little leaven, with which we hope in time to be sole through the strength given us by the angel world, to do something in the vineyard of progress here.
+There have been several medi-ums developed here, who in due time will come forth to obey the call from the Spirit-world to do a work that will never be forzatten.
+We shall a work that will never be forgotten.
+We shall have more to write at some future time, which we hope will encourage others to persevere and unfold their spiritual gifts, which we feel there as much need of at this time.
 We feel that each one has a work to do right here, and that the time should not be delayed or put off any longer.
 If we can not be bearers of the heavy bundles of wheat, we can pick up the scattering straws that may be lost if not for the weaker workers in this great field.
-How few there are that understand our princi-ples; how few bring out that which the angels
+How few there are that understand our principles; how few bring out that which the angels most desire.